mwarning/KadNode/misc/manpage.md

     Change the UUID after start.

   * `--port` *port*
-    Bind the DHT to this port (Default: 6881).
+    Bind the DHT to this port.
+    Default: `6881`

   * `--config` *file*
     Provide a configuration file with one command line